-Assistant Professor of Information Systems and Management
+Associate Professor of IT and Management

 Prior to getting her PhD, Beibei held a BS and a MS in Computer Science.
 She also minored in Fashion Design.

-- 94-832 - Business Intelligence and Data Mining SAS
+- 94-832 - Business Intelligence & Data Mining SAS